jleeothon/dotfiles/README.md

 - Makes a `git` repo out of your home folder.
 So far so good.
 - No other installation needed.
 - Files are not tracked unless added to `.gitignore`.
-- Some files are kept private e.g. `.private.gitconfig`.
-They could be saved separately by making soft links to e.g. `$HOME/Dropbox/.my.private.file`.
+- Some files are kept "private" e.g. `.private.gitconfig`.
+They are synced with Dropbox instead.

-### List of private files

-This list is just for reference, so I remember what I will have to manually link again.

-- `.private.gitconfig`
-- `.private.zsh`

 ## Installing